 "There is nothing in life quite so limited as being a limited partner of George Steinbrenner." - Yankees minority owner John McMullen

 The Yankees sign Bill Virdon as the team's manager.
-Although the former Pirate skipper will manage for two years in New York, he will never win a game at Yankee Stadium because the Bronx Bombers will play their home games at Shea due to renovations at the stadium.
+Although the former Pirates skipper will manage New York for two years, he will never win a game at Yankee Stadium because the club will play their home games at Shea Stadium while renovations are being made at Bronx ballpark.

 Joining Harry Caray, Jimmy Piersall, and Lorn Brown in the White Sox broadcast booth, Mary Shane becomes the first female announcer to do play-by-play for a major league team on a regular basis.
-Her contract will not be renewed at the end of the season.
+The contract of the hard-working pioneer, but inexperienced broadcaster, will not be renewed at the end of the season by owner Bill Veeck.

 University of Arizona standout Terry Francona wins the Golden Spikes Award, an honor given to the nation's most outstanding amateur player by the U.S. Baseball Federation.
-The 21 year-old southpaw-swinging collegiate outfielder/first baseman, who was signed by the Expos, was selected by the NCAA as the College World Series MVP last season when he helped the Wildcats capture the National Championship.
+The 21 year-old southpaw-swinging collegiate outfielder/first baseman, who was signed by the Expos, was selected by the NCAA as the College World Series MVP last season after helping the Wildcats capture the National Championship.

 The Astros sign free-agent hurler Kent Bottenfield to a one-year contract.
 The 32 year-old right-hander, who started last season with the Angels after being traded by the Cardinals with Adam Kennedy for Jim Edmonds, will post a 2-5 record for Houston in his last season in the big leagues.

-Bud Selig okays the trade which will send Shawn Green to the Diamondbacks if Arizona and the outfielder can come to terms on a contract extension within 72 hours.
-The commissioner’s approval is necessary because the Dodgers will pay $8 million to help offset Green’s current contract if the deal is finalized.
+Bud Selig okays the trade which will send Shawn Green to the Diamondbacks, dependent on the team and the outfielder coming to terms on a contract extension within 72 hours.
+The commissioner’s approval is necessary because the Dodgers will pay $8 million to help offset Green’s current contract when the deal is finalized.

 Hoping to make the team appeal to a broader marketplace, the Angels announce the franchise will now be known as the Los Angeles Angels of Anaheim.
 Officials from Anaheim likely will file a lawsuit to block the change, believing the new name violates the terms of the team's 33-year lease with the city.